metamath/lamp-guide/docs/11/index.md

 those hypotheses to justify this step.
 This is a perfectly fine use of `ax-mp`, and `syl.1` is a hypothesis (so it's assumed true for its purposes).
-However, this justification depends on `1` which isn't currently proven.
+However, this justification depends on step `1` which isn't currently proven.

 ##### Working backwards on syl